coltonswapp/Journal39/README.md

 > If you have any questions, feel free to reach out.

+* Also included in this project is a fun little textfield manipulation where we add some subLayers to the frame to spice it up a little.
+That code can be found in the `EntryDetailController`.

 ### Sidenote - another great resource for learning Firebase is the `HypeFire` project that was created by Cameron Stuart.
 The link to that repo is: `https://github.com/DevMountain/HypeFire`